ilyakava/gan/README.md

 This code is forked from TF-GAN.
 TF-GAN is a lightweight library for training and evaluating [Generative Adversarial Networks (GANs)](https://arxiv.org/abs/1406.2661).

-This code implements cGANs with Multi-Hinge Loss, for fully and semi supervised settings.
+This code implements cGANs with Multi-Hinge Loss from [this paper](https://arxiv.org/abs/1912.04216), for fully and semi supervised settings.
 It uses the Imagenet, Cifar100, Cifar10 datasets.

 Please cite: